Yield-hungry Japanese investors flocking to Chinese bonds

 One trigger for a spike in interest is the Bond Connect scheme China introduced last year, which allows foreign investors to invest in Chinese bonds through Hong Kong.

-Dai-ichi Life Insurance, one of Japan’s biggest insurers, started investing in Chinese bonds using the scheme, said Koichi Matsumoto, general manager of global fixed income investment.
+Dai-ichi Life Insurance (8750.T), one of Japan’s biggest insurers, started investing in Chinese bonds using the scheme, said Koichi Matsumoto, general manager of global fixed income investment.

 “China’s policy stance on markets is becoming very open, which we take very positively.
 And the speed of their market reforms is quite fast, compared to other countries,” said Matsumoto.